 Should I bring my own containers?

-I have milk jugs and jars on hand, but suggest you bring some buckets for your larger quantities.
+I have milk jugs and jars on hand, but love it when you can bring your own containers.
+Small buckets, large jars and plastic coffee cans are great for collecting different varieties of flowers.
 I have scissors, water and preservative on hand.
 If you want some preservative to put in your vases later, I sell the packets in my shed.

 Do you deliver?